Building your own apps is easier than you think

 Before getting started, here are a few things to think about:

-- Customisation can be more limited when you work with app building software than if you build an app the traditional way.
+- Customization can be more limited when you work with app building software than if you build an app the traditional way.
 If you have many ideas that you want to implement or hope to combine features in unique ways, low-code application development might not take you as far as you want.

 - Never think of security after the fact.
-Authenticating your application and authorising what users can access is an important part of application security.
+Authenticating your application and authorizing what users can access is an important part of application security.
 Make sure that you use a low-code development platform that has built-in application-level security features.

 How to build apps

 Every good app begins with an idea.
 Whether you decide to loop in a developer to build your app the traditional way or you opt to use a low-code platform, you should define your app’s purpose before building it.
 You might be tempted to add lots of features and capabilities to your app, but simpler really is better.
 Every app should do one thing well—so start small and build from there.

 Follow these general guidelines for successful app building:

 - Define your app’s target users.
 Do some research.
 Ask your colleagues if they have the same problem that you’re experiencing and explore their ideas for solving the issue.

 - Describe key features in relation to how they help accomplish your app’s goal.
 Ask yourself if any features can be removed.
 Your goal is to launch the minimal viable prototype of your app with only the most crucial features.